Elderjs/docs/elderguide.com/elderjs.md

 The quickest way to get started is to get started with the [Elder.js template](https://github.com/Elderjs/template) using [degit](https://github.com/Rich-Harris/degit):

-Here is a demo of the template: [https://elderjs.netlify.app/](https://elderjs.netlify.app/)

 **Step 1: Clone Template**

 ```bash